 How to Trigger Rapid Hair Growth

 In addition to the positive results in the above studies, Begum et al (2013), Al-Sereiti et al (1999) and Edwards et al (2015) all cite rosemary oil as a hair growth promoter.
 However, trials to investigate uses of rosemary on specific conditions are very few (Fugh-Berman, 2003).
-Consequently, promotion of hair growth by rosemary oil alone in humans is still not fully substantiated scientifically.
+Consequently, the promotion of hair growth by rosemary oil alone in humans is still not fully substantiated scientifically.
 Hence, despite it being known traditionally as a hair growth promoter, it does not appear on the FDA list of approved medications for hair loss.
 The list is only limited to two, Rogaine® and Propecia® (Rogers, 2013).